-Newland School for Girls offers you:
+Kelvin Hall School offers you

-- An inclusive, successful school and Outstanding Multi Academy Trust to work in. - Friendly, motivated and enthusiastic students. - A comprehensive Leadership Development Programme aimed at both new and experienced teachers.
+- An inclusive, successful and 'Outstanding' school to work in. - Friendly, motivated and enthusiastic students. - · A 21st Century building with 'state of the art' facilities. - A comprehensive Leadership Development Programme aimed at both new and experienced teachers.